JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 ********

-"That we are called Life Carriers should not confuse you.
+“That we are called Life Carriers should not confuse you.
 We can and do carry life to the planets, but we brought no life to Urantia.
 Urantia life is unique, original with the planet.
-This sphere is a life-modification world; all life appearing hereon was formulated by us right here on the planet…."
+This sphere is a life-modification world; all life appearing hereon was formulated by us right here on the planet….”

-"550,000,000 years ago the Life Carrier corps returned to Urantia.
-In co-operation with spiritual powers and superphysical forces we organized and initiated the original life patterns of this world and planted them in the hospitable waters of the realm."
+“550,000,000 years ago the Life Carrier corps returned to Urantia.
+In co-operation with spiritual powers and superphysical forces we organized and initiated the original life patterns of this world and planted them in the hospitable waters of the realm.”
 (P.667)

 The fact that what we call life has been upon this planet for billions of years is widely known.
 Hence the above declaration must come as a puzzle.